 - Use the B4UFly smartphone app to be aware of the no fly zones

-The no fly zone or controlled airspace situation underlines that a pilot is not supposed to fly a drone within 5 miles of an airport and even if you plan to do so, you have to inform the concerned local air traffic controller about your intent for where and when you will be flying.
+The no fly zone or controlled airspace situation underlines that drone pilots are not supposed to fly a drone within 5 miles of an airport and even if you plan to do so, you have to inform the concerned local air traffic controller about your intent for where and when you will be flying.

 Finally, sad as it may appear, but you are not allowed to fly your drone anywhere you want.
 However, the rules are not difficult to comply with.
 You simply have to think about yours safety and the safety of those in your surroundings and it won’t be a hassle.

 2 – Patience is a huge virtue